Is Pinterest Still Worth it? Or How to Evaluate Social Media Sites/Apps

 Yet this is not a post for women interested in using Pinterest just for fun!

-I will rather address my audience of search and social media professionals who consider Pinterest as well.
+I will rather address my audience of blogging, social media and search professionals who consider Pinterest as well.

 People from outside the established social media realm might even call them marketers.

 Yet I personally don’t like this term.
-Remember than I am mostly working in
+Remember that I am also mostly working in

 • blogging